Yasachandra/budget-app/README.md

 1. What is your total income & expenditure for the month.
 2. How much money you have left in your budget
 3. How much percentage of your income you have spent.
+4. How much percentage of the total income is spent on each expense.